michelmf/azure-ml/Operationalizing Machine Learning/README.md

 ### 4.3.
 Deployment of the best model

 Now it is time to deploy the best model we trained.
+For model deployment, an Azure Container Instance was chosen.